PiyKat/Grammar-Checker/README.md

 2. Setting the input sequence to this sentence after randomly applying certain perturbations.
 3. Setting the output sequence to the unperturbed sentence.

 where the perturbations applied in step (2) are intended to introduce small grammatical errors which we would like the model to learn to correct.

 Thus far, these perturbations are limited to the:
 - subtraction of articles (a, an, the)
 - replacement of a few common homophones with one of their counterparts (e.g. replacing "their" with "there", "then" with "than")

 In this project, each perturbation is applied in 25% of cases where it could potentially be applied.
+Please feel free to include more gramatical perturbations.

 ### Training
 Given this augmented dataset, training proceeds in a very similar manner to [TensorFlow's sequence-to-sequence tutorial](https://www.tensorflow.org/tutorials/seq2seq/).